Deploying a Model Prediction Server¶

 >>> exit()

-file in base of project folderpython3 -m venv venv
+5. Write a README.md file in base of project folder

 Change summary: eswan18.github.io/sklearn-api-deploy-slides/diffs/1.html